KryshnaXP/Netflix_Clone_Soumajit/README.md

 ## Dummy Data and Real Data

 - **Dummy Data:**
-  - The project utilizes dummy data for initial testing and UI development, sourced from a local JSON file in the `database` folder.
+  - The project utilizes dummy data for initial testing and UI development, sourced from mongoDB database.
   - Dummy data includes content titles, images, types, and additional metadata to simulate the user experience.

 - **Real Data:**
-  - Plans to integrate a real database (MongoDB) for dynamic content loading, which will allow users to see real-time updates and new releases.
+  - Plans to integrate a real database (MongoDB) for dynamic content loading, which will allow users to see real-time updates and new releases.( if required )

 ## Challenges Faced